CONSORTIUM PRIVACY STATEMENT

 by the AMA, NPI number, and/or state licensing boards.

 experience while interacting with Consortium members or DMD client websites/mobile

 - To allow us to deliver the type

-of content and offerings which may be of interest to you,
+of content and services that we believe may be of interest to you,

-including

-newsletters, alerts, and advertising targeted to your
+including emails, newsletters, alerts, and advertising targeted to your